kngpvrk/BP1-SeismicWavePropagation/README.md

 Furthermore, it computes displacement time series at the surface and constructs synthetic seismograms for stations located at varying distances from the source.
 Additionally, it identifies the peaks of P- and S-wave arrivals and calculates their velocities based on the seismograms, comparing them with theoretical values.

+This code was developed in the context of "BWp1 Geophysical Methods: Introduction to Geophysical Project Work", a bachelor module in geoscience at the Goethe University Frankfurt, Germany.

 ### Progamming Tools

 The programming language *Julia* and the *Visual Studio Code editor* were utilized for this purpose.
 For the visualization, the Julia package *Plots* and *Pyplot*